 - Any sponsorships, access reviews, account verifications, etc. that are performed on the cloud B2B user applies to the on-premises users.
-For example, if the cloud user is deleted through your lifecycle management policies, the on-premises user is also deleted by MIM Sync or through the Azure AD B2B script.
-For more information, see Manage guest access with Azure AD access reviews.
+For example, if the cloud user is deleted through your lifecycle management policies, the on-premises user is also deleted by MIM Sync or through the Microsoft Entra B2B script.
+For more information, see Manage guest access with Microsoft Entra access reviews.

-Create B2B guest user objects through an Azure AD B2B script
+Create B2B guest user objects through a Microsoft Entra B2B script

-You can use an Azure AD B2B sample script to create shadow Azure AD accounts synced from Azure AD B2B accounts.
+You can use an Microsoft Entra B2B sample script to create shadow Microsoft Entra accounts synced from Microsoft Entra B2B accounts.
 You can then use the shadow accounts for on-premises apps that use KCD.

 Create B2B guest user objects through MIM

-You can use MIM 2016 Service Pack 1, and the MIM management agent for Microsoft Graph to create the guest user objects in the on-premises directory.
-To learn more, see Azure AD business-to-business (B2B) collaboration with Microsoft Identity Manager (MIM) 2016 SP1 with Azure Application Proxy.
+You can use MIM and the MIM connector for Microsoft Graph to create the guest user objects in the on-premises directory.
+To learn more, see Microsoft Entra business-to-business (B2B) collaboration with Microsoft Identity Manager (MIM) 2016 SP1 with Azure Application Proxy.

-Make sure that you have the correct Client Access Licenses (CALs) for external guest users who access on-premises apps.
+Make sure that you have the correct Client Access Licenses (CALs) or External Connectors for external guest users who access on-premises apps or whose identities are managed on-premises.
 For more information, see the "External Connectors" section of Client Access Licenses and Management Licenses.
 Consult your Microsoft representative or local reseller regarding your specific licensing needs.